moizalicious/siddhi-json-structs/README.md

 {
   "type*": "delete",
   "target*": "",
-  "for": "current events|expired events|all events", // Optional
+  "for": "current events|expired events|all events",
   "on*": ""
 }
 ```